 My parents thought they were being helpful when they told me that they didn’t want me to get fat.
 According to the 80’s nutrition advice, that meant I needed to cut the fat from my diet.
 I took the USDA’s advice and avoided ALL FAT.
 I have a family history of heart disease, so I avoided red meat and especially saturated fat.

 I ate cereal in the morning, sandwiches at noon, and pasta at night.
 I never reached my goal of being thin, but I held off being super fat out of sheer will and determination.
 My whole life, I never remember feeling good.
 I didn’t even know what feeling good felt like.

 I stayed on that trajectory through college.
 I was always watching my weight.
-I was on a ROTC Scholarship and in the Army National Guard.
-The thought of of losing my scholarship was terrifying.
-After my commission I joined the National Guard.
+I was on an ROTC Scholarship and in the Army National Guard.
+The thought of losing my scholarship was terrifying.
+After my commission, I joined the National Guard.
 I didn’t want to lose the GI Bill that was paying part of my tuition.
-I stuck to the low fat diet and counted calories.
+I stuck to the low-fat diet and counted calories.

 I enjoyed endurance training.
 I made many friends and loved training with them.
 I figured that I needed to ramp up my training.
-Of course, that must by why I was still fat.
+Of course, that must be why I was still fat.
 I wasn’t training hard enough.
 I started training for the 70.3 distance triathlons, then I worked up to an Ironman.
-After the Ironman I was STILL FAT… UGH!
+After the Ironman, I was STILL FAT… UGH!
 WTF!